Leosang-lx/SUSTech-CS305-2023Fall/docs/Document.md

 Chunked transfer encoding is a streaming data transfer mechanism of HTTP/1.1.
 Instead of using header `Content-Length`, sender can send data in chunks, which is useful when the total size of the response may not be known until the request has been fully processed, such as transmitting dynamic content.

+**Task**: Your server should support chunked-transfer under the **same API as the basic part "2.
+View and Download"**.
+If client assigns query parameter `chunked=1` in a URL of **GET** request, your server should transfer the request data in chunks.

-**Task**: You should provide **another file-downloading API** (instead of the one in "2.
-View and Download") that when user send **GET** request to `http://localhost:8080/chunked?path=[request_path]`, use chunked encoding to transfer files, then the header in HTTP response `Transfer-Encoding: chunked` explains that this transmission is a chunk of the complete large file.
+For example, when user sends **GET** request to `https://localhost:8080/12110104/wtf.txt?chunked=1`, server should use chunked encoding to transfer file content.
+Then the header in HTTP response `Transfer-Encoding: chunked` explains that this transmission is a chunk of the complete large file.
 Each chunk contains a chunk length at the start of the chunk following a `CRLF` and the corresponding chunk data following the other `CRLF`.
-Then a number zero with two following `CRLF` implies the **end of the chunked transfer**.
+Then a number zero with two following `CRLF` implies the **end** of the chunked transfer.
 Also, server should return **200 OK**.
+Besides, you should also handle the **requests without authorization or permission** the same as stated in above sections.

 The structure of chunked transfer is shown below:

 Body format: